ffund/tcp-ip-essentials/online-faq.md

 #### Can I use AI assistance, like ChatGPT or similar tools, to help answer lab questions or to study the lab materials?

 Except for computer translation from English to another language (which is allowed), AI assistance is not permitted in this course.
 The sequence of assignments in this course is calibrated for human learners, to gradually learn the content by progressively building on what they have already mastered.
 If you use AI on unproctored assessments, like lab assignments, you will likely find yourself unprepared for the proctored exams where you are not allowed to use AI.
 More importantly, relying on AI prevents you from developing the fluency in these concepts that will help you in your future careers.

-What about using an AI assistant just to study?
-We don’t recommend it.
-Large language models often produce answers that sound convincing but are imprecise or subtly incorrect.
-They also lack the context of the course, so they may emphasize points differently than your instructor intends.
-This can create a false sense of mastery while leaving gaps in your understanding — gaps that show up later in exams or when you need to apply the material.

 Instead of turning to AI, make the most of the human-centered support built into this course: